GaelleO/neuro-transfer/README.md

 import tensorflow as tf
 ```

-Not that to use PIL you should open the console in pycharm and install Pillow :
+Note that to use PIL you should open the console in pycharm and install Pillow :

 ```pip install Pillow```